Building the resilience of vulnerable communities to climate extremes and disasters in high risk locations.

-Like its neighbours in the Sahel region of West Africa, Burkina Faso is experiencing rising temperatures, making it more vulnerable to drought.
-Many parts of the country have also suffered devastating floods in recent years.
+Like its neighbouring countries, Burkina Faso is experiencing rising temperatures, making it more vulnerable to drought.
+Many parts of the country have also suffered devastating floods in recent years and the country is still suffering the effects of food crises.

-The country is still suffering the effects of food crisis.
-We have been working through local organisations to provide food assistance to those in greatest need, including treatment for malnourished children.
+We work through local organisations to provide food assistance to those in greatest need, including treatment for malnourished children.

 We work with communities in Burkina Faso to help them develop farming techniques which are profitable and can withstand the difficult conditions in the region.